SwiftUI Animation Techniques

 let currentValue = startValue + (endValue - startValue) * progress

-SwiftUI batches multiple state changes into single animations for performance:
+SwiftUI batches multiple state changes into one animation transaction for performance:

 // These are batched into one animation